 Chronic pain and potential deformity is enough to make you want to run away!
 But where should you run to?
-Click through the slideshow to learn about the 10 best places to live with rheumatoid arthritis.
+Learn about the 10 best places to live with RA.

 Pedestrians, bodegas, taxis…New York has a lot of everything.
 Rheumatologists are no exception.
-According to the US News & World Report, a stunning 17 percent of the nation’s top arthritis specialists practice there.
+According to the US News & World Report, there are an astounding 513 rheumatologists practicing in the New York City area.

 When you’re coping with RA, a rheumatologist is invaluable.
 “That’s the individual with the skills to help you manage the disease,” explains Dr. Goddard.

-Your rheumatologist can help you find the right combination of medicines to treat your RA, and can coordinate care with other specialists, like physical and occupational therapists.
+Your rheumatologist can help you find the right combination of medications to treat your RA, and can coordinate care with other specialists, like physical and occupational therapists.

 According to a recent Gallup Poll, this West African nation has the lowest rate of smoking in the world.